-National Get Smart About Credit Day
+National Get Smart About Credit Day: What You Should Know

 Put simply, it’s a way for banks and lenders to assess how qualified you are to receive money.
-They use the score to determine if you qualify for a loan or credit, what the risk is of you failing to repay it and in some cases, what rates and terms you’ll receive.
+They use the score to determine if you qualify for a loan or credit, what the risk is of you failing to repay it and, in some cases, what rates and terms you’ll receive.

-- Build credit history slowly– Building a good credit score takes time, and requires you to prove that you’re responsible with your money.
+- Build credit history slowly– Building a good credit score takes time and requires you to prove that you’re responsible with your money.
 This means you should start off small, such as opening a monthly cell phone or internet contract, rather than taking out as many credit cards as possible during a short period.

 Managing your business credit score can be done similarly to your personal credit by following the tips above, but with a few notable additions.

 Your business finances should be kept separate from your personal finances, and that means opening a business bank account with a business credit card.
 For small businesses and self-employed individuals, this might seem tedious, but mixing personal and business finances can hurt your business if you need financing at some point.

 Adjusting your profits might seem like a good way to reduce your tax liability before building them up again when you need credit.
 This can be a red flag to credit bureaus.
 If they see a spike in one year, a decline in the next, and another spike the following year, this volatility might make them apprehensive.
 Therefore, you need to keep your company accounts completely accurate.

 3. Obtain a Line of Credit from Your Suppliers

 If you’re using suppliers such as Home Depot or FedEx, ask them to set up an account for you so that you can pay them back over a period.
 If you do this, make sure to confirm that they’ll send your payment history to the credit check bureaus.